puppyone-ai/Puppys/docs/src/index.md

 Let us consider another fundamental question: How should an LLM agent actually *do* things or perform actions?
 Our answer to this question is that **LLM agents do things via code**.
-We believe that LLM agent should play a role as the translator between the nonexecutable natural language and the executable programming language.
-In the future workflow, human will be giving orders and instructions, while LLM agents generate scripts and codes to make the ideas realized.
+We believe that the LLM agent should play a role as the translator between the nonexecutable natural language and the executable programming language.
+In future workflows, humans will give orders and instructions while LLM agents generate scripts and codes to make ideas come to life.
 The`Puppys` framework is designed to *be code-driven*.
 When having the agent predict the next action, `Puppys` generates not only natural language to describe the action but also **code** that performs the actions.

 <div align="center">